kekse1/v4/docs/modules/web/help.md

 ## `Freeze` support
 .. is also done!
 Look at `freeze.js` (also TODO in this documentation).
-Here it was neccessary to e.g. select popup text/html without closing or moving this help, etc.
+Here it was necessary to e.g. select popup text/html without closing or moving this help, etc.

 ## More/..
 .. still TODO _in this documentation_.
 My real progress is more than documentated in here.